About the Origami Snake

-You can find the origami snake instructions in Gen Hagiwara’s book Secrets of Origami.
+You can find the origami snake instructions in Gen Hagiwara’s book Spirits of Origami.
 This is one of several models from the book that I’m planning on featuring on this site soon.
 I’ve had this book for ages and actually wrote about a Swallow some time ago, but I’ve recently rediscovered it on the bookshelf and decided to give the models in it the attention they deserve.

 This is one of the easier models in the book, and that’s why I say it’s a good stepping stone for anyone who’s looking to advance their skills in origami.
 The book has a progression of models and this is a good place to start getting comfortable with diagrams before moving onto some of the more complex stuff.

-Secrets of Origami by Gen Hagiwara is available from origami-shop.com here, and they ship internationally.
+Spirits of Origami by Gen Hagiwara is available from origami-shop.com here, and they ship internationally.

 More Easy Origami Snakes

 If you enjoyed folding this simple origami snake, you might also enjoy these models: